kscalelabs/rdme-docs/docs/Utils/onshape-to-urdf-converter.md

 The Onshape tool includes quite a few checks to make sure that the robot model can be converted to a valid URDF, although sometimes these checks can be overly restrictive to prevent unintended side effects.
 If you encounter an issue, the error message should be relatively informative - if it is not, please file an issue on our Github page.

+# FAQ

+How to update permission?
+After requesting permissions, remove \~/.kscale/

 # Additional Resources

 ## Get Help